Manual AdSense Ad Units Stay Blank on Astro / Next Static Sites

 2. Push fires multiple times for the same slot

-3. SSG only renders HTML — no client-side push happens
+3. SSG renders HTML only — no client-side push happens

 4. Component rendered with client:only and timing is wrong